 The Three Promises

-The king accordingly gave instructions to the guard that no one be present in the room except Aditya.
-He entered the queen’s room and whispered the snake’s name.
-The snake came at once and took out the poison from the queen’s body.
+Aditya, who was still in jail, offered to save the queen’s life on the condition that no one be present in the room except him.
+The king agreed, and Aditya entered the queen’s room and called the snake’s name.
+The snake appeared and removed the poison from the queen’s body, saving her life.

 Moral : Not every promise can be trusted

 Visit our Facebook Page : Little Authors | Facebook